Donkey Kong (1981 video game): Clones

-Popular culture
+In popular culture

-By late June 1982, Donkey Kong's success had prompted more than 50 parties in the U.S. and Japan to license the game's characters.
-Mario and his simian nemesis appeared on cereal boxes, board games, pajamas, and manga.
+By June 1982, Donkey Kong's success had prompted more than 50 parties in the U.S. and Japan to license the game's characters.
+Mario and Donkey Kong appeared on cereal boxes, board games, pajamas, and manga.
+Several animated commercials were produced by FilmFair Studio for the cereal, with Larry Moran as Mario, Jo Belle Yonely as Pauline, and William Marshall as the narrator.
 In 1983, the animation studio Ruby-Spears produced a Donkey Kong cartoon (as well as Donkey Kong Jr.) for the Saturday Supercade program on CBS.
 In the show, mystery crime-solving plots in the mode of Scooby-Doo are framed around the premise of Mario and Pauline chasing Donkey Kong (voiced by Soupy Sales), who has escaped from the circus.
 The show lasted two seasons.

+The game's creation and lawsuit with Universal were discussed in the second episode of High Score on Netflix, which also includes an interview with John Kirby (who the episode was dedicated to as he died shortly before its release).

+In the 2015 film Pixels, a film where aliens take on the form of 1980s arcade characters as they attack Earth, the alien leader takes on the form of Donkey Kong in the film's climax.
+In the 2023 Super Mario Bros.
+Movie, Charles Martinet (Mario's voice actor in the video games), makes a cameo appearance as Giuseppe, who resembles how Mario looked back in Donkey Kong.
+Giuseppe is also seen playing Donkey Kong on an arcade cabinet, but in the film the game is called "Jump Man", referencing Mario's original name.

 In 1982, the songs "Do the Donkey Kong" by Buckner & Garcia and "Donkey Kong" by R. Cade and the Video Victims were released.
 Artists like DJ Jazzy Jeff & the Fresh Prince and Trace Adkins referenced the game in songs.
 Episodes of The Simpsons, Futurama, Crank Yankers, and The Fairly OddParents have referenced the game.
 Sound effects from the Atari 2600 version serve as generic video game sounds in films and television series.
 The phrase "It's on like Donkey Kong" was coined by American rapper Ice Cube in 1992, and has been used in various works of popular culture.
 In November 2010, Nintendo applied for a trademark on the phrase with the United States Patent and Trademark Office.

+Fallout 4 includes a holotape game called Red Menace that is inspired by Donkey Kong's levels.
+The game can be found in Vault 111 and played on the player's Pip-Boy.